azhar2ds/Statistics/Essential-Statistics-for-Non-STEM/README.md

 **Get to grips with the statistics and math knowledge needed to enter the world of data science with Python**

-## What is this book about?
 Statistics remain the backbone of modern analysis tasks, helping you to interpret the results produced by data science pipelines.
-This book is a detailed guide covering the math and various statistical methods required for undertaking data science tasks.

 The following exciting features:
 * Find out how to grab and load data into an analysis environment
 * Perform descriptive analysis to extract meaningful summaries from data